-Updated with latest lab-test results.
+Updated with addition of Avast's Ransomware Shield.
 This review was originally published May 4, 2020.

 Closer to a mini security suite than a basic free antivirus program, Avast Free Antivirus includes an unlimited password manager, a Wi-Fi network scanner and a silent gaming mode.
 It also gives you full control to adjust its sensitivity and customize its activities to match your wants and needs.

 System impact, scans: Heavy

 Email scans: Yes, as a separate free tool